 Most damselflies at rest keep their wings closed against their body or a bit above the body.
 Spreadwing Damselflies represent the exception to the general wing position rule.

 United States dragonfly diversity remains fairly strong, with close to 350 species in the seven different dragonfly families documented to date.
 Over one-third of native dragonfly species, approximately one hundred and ten (110) belong to the family Libellulidae, or skimmers, the ever present dragonflies at local ponds.
-Press on a button to discover more about species from selected dragonfly families.
+The gray buttons at the top of the page lead to additional pictures and information covering many of the species from selected dragonfly families.
+Scroll down for more information covering damselfly identification.

 Skimmers, the common name for the approximately 105 species in the Libellulidae family, constitute North America’s largest dragonfly family.
-As the video clip demonstrates, they tend to perch on vegetation in the sun and therefore are easy to photography and video.
-That trait helps with skimmer identification
+As the video clip of the Common Whitetail demonstrates, they tend to perch in the sun and therefore are easy to photography and video.
+That trait helps with skimmer identification.

 Twenty-six different genera, along with inter-genus diversity makes a comprehensive identification tips guide to skimmers problematic.